-1) I can integrate several arts media in presentations.
+- 1) I can integrate several arts media in presentations. - 2) I can make use of visual literacy in productions.

 NATIONAL STANDARD 7: Students analyze, critique, and construct meaning from informal and formal theatre, film, television, and electronic media productions.

 Benchmark 1: Students construct social meanings from informal and formal productions and from dramatic performances from a variety of cultures and historical periods (including Montana American Indian cultures and historical periods), and relate these to current personal, national, and international issues.